Ester Hernandez: La Virgen de Guadalupe Defendiendo los Derechos de Los Xicanos (1976)

 La Virgen de Guadalupe Defendiendo los Derechos de Los Xicanos is an etching and aquatint created by Hernandez in 1976 while she was a student at UC Berkeley.
 This print is in the permanent collection at the Smithsonian Museum of Art.
 It is considered to be the first art to reimagine Our Lady of Guadalupe in a Chicana feminist context.

 In the etching, Our Lady of Guadalupe is pictured with the iconic halo, cerulean mantel, and the angel carrying a moon.
 However, in Hernandez's etching, Our Lady of Guadalupe is visually reimagined by sporting a karate uniform and delivering a powerful kick.
 In addition to this, the angel's facial expression is changed.

 While enrolled in an etching class at UC Berkeley, Ester Hernandez was inspired by personal experiences that ultimately led her to create La Virgen de Guadalupe Defendiendo los Derechos de los Xicanos.
 In an interview with scholar Roman-Odio, who has written extensively on Chicana feminist art, Ester Hernandez shared she received a card with the image of Our Lady of Guadalupe at her grandmother's funeral but immediately thought that it did not truly represent her grandmother: “My grandmother had sixteen kids, worked years in the fields and had a hard, but beautiful life.
 She was a strong and powerful woman, so I decided to change the image.”
 Additionally, at the same time she was enrolled in the etching class, she was also taking a women's self-defense class with other Chicana women.

-The etching transforms the passive stance of our Lady of Guadalupe into an energetic kick.
-The re-imagination of Our Lady of Guadalupe represents the hard work she performs in social justice issues and Chicano social issues.
-At the same time, this reimagination is a tribute to the strength, spirit and fierceness of Chicana women.